GXC raises $4.73M for game community feedback tools

 Origins

-South Korea-based GXC got started in 2015 with the creation of the Global Top Round (GTR) accelerator for game startups.
+The South Korea-based GXC got started in 2015 with the creation of the Global Top Round (GTR) accelerator for game startups.

 It grew for a few years, and it became one of the company’s arms.
 It hosted a conference every year and it would sift through a few hundred applicants and come up with a 60 or so that would present at its conference.

-“Every single year, we saw a trend,” said Rick Nahm, chief operating officer of GXC, in an interview with GamesBeat.
+“Every single year, we saw a trend,” said Rick Nahm, the chief operating officer of GXC, in an interview with GamesBeat.
 “We also got big data — a good set of data.
 Then we started the parent company in 2019.”

 They were on the lookout for a new kind of business in games to meet unmet needs in the market.
 About a year ago, the company created G.Round to test games and offer community feedback to improve existing games.